 Taking money out of your pension

-Pension freedoms introduced in 2015 mean you can usually take some or all of your pension out once you reach the age of 55.
+Pension freedoms introduced in 2015 mean you can usually take some or all of your pension out once you reach the age of 55 (rising to 57 by 2028).

 If you did this, you’d pay no tax on the first 25% of this money, but the remainder would be taxed at your income tax rate.

-Pension freedom rules only apply if you have a defined contribution pension, sometimes known as a money purchase pension, where the amount you’ll receive at retirement depends on how much you (and your employer if it’s a company scheme) have paid in, and your investment returns.
-They don’t apply to defined benefit or final salary pensions, which provide you with a retirement income that is equivalent to a proportion of your final salary.
+Pension freedom rules only apply if you have a defined contribution pension, sometimes known as a money purchase pension, where the amount you’ll receive at retirement depends on how much you (and your employer if it’s a company scheme) have paid in, along with your investment returns.
+They don’t apply to defined benefit pensions or final salary pensions, which provide you with a guaranteed retirement income that is equivalent to a proportion of your final salary.

 Who’s eligible?

-Due to the flexibility of being able to access the money in your pension, we are hearing that some people are also considering transferring their final salary pensions across to a standard defined contribution pension – in order to access a cash lump sum in these difficult times.
-It’s important to note that the pensions regulator is warning people of the risks of doing this as it is rarely the right thing for most people to do.
+Due to the flexibility of being able to access the money in your pension, some people may be transferring their final salary pensions across to a standard defined contribution pension in order to access a cash lump sum.
+It’s important to note that the pensions regulator is warning people of the risks of doing this as it is rarely the right thing to do.
 For more information on transferring out of a final salary pension you can read our article Should I transfer my final salary pension?

 Advantages